 Breast Augmentation in African American, Latin-American, and Asian Women

 In recent years, according to the American Society of Plastic Surgeons, there has been a significant increase in the number of African-American Women, Asian-American Women, and Latin-American Women seeking plastic surgery.
-From his personal experience, Dr. Zemmel understands that these women have some unique concerns about breast surgery.
+From their personal experience, Dr. Zemmel and Dr. Reddy understand that these women have some unique concerns about breast surgery.

-- Breast Shape: Dr. Zemmel understands that women from different ethnic backgrounds may have differing cosmetic goals.
-Dr. Zemmel tailors each procedure to the individual patient; therefore, he will vary the breast surgery technique to accommodate patients of all ethnic backgrounds.
+- Breast Shape: Dr. Zemmel and Dr. Reddy understand that women from different ethnic backgrounds may have differing cosmetic goals.
+Our surgeons tailor each procedure to the individual patient; therefore, they will vary the breast surgery technique to accommodate patients of all ethnic backgrounds.

 - Post-Operative Scarring: Since it is more likely that women of these ethnicities will develop scars with a dark pigment, patients are often more concerned with the placement and final appearance of scars after surgery.
-Though hypertrophic scars (formed along the surgical incision) and keloid scars (formed beyond the border of the incision) are rare, Dr. Zemmel is trained to carefully conceal the surgical incisions and also address their appearance, should they arise.
-Dr. Zemmel will prescribe a custom-compounded scar cream for all post-operative patients.
+Though hypertrophic scars (formed along the surgical incision) and keloid scars (formed beyond the border of the incision) are rare, Dr. Zemmel and Dr. Reddy are trained to carefully conceal the surgical incisions and also address their appearance, should they arise.
+Our surgeons will prescribe a custom-compounded scar cream for all post-operative patients.
 This will help reduce the risk of developing a hypertrophic scar after surgery.
-Patients who have a history of true keloid scars may not be ideal candidates for breast surgery, and should discuss this condition with Dr. Zemmel during the consultation process.
+Patients who have a history of true keloid scars may not be ideal candidates for breast surgery, and should discuss this condition during the consultation process.

-If you have further questions or concerns about breast augmentation, breast lift, or breast reconstruction surgery, please contact our office today to schedule a consultation with Dr. Zemmel.
+If you have further questions or concerns about breast augmentation, breast lift, or breast reconstruction surgery, please contact our office today to schedule a consultation.